MCCLUCKY415/ST10256859_PROG7311_POE/README.md

 3. Once the ZIP file is downloaded, extract it to your location of choice on your computer.
 4. Open Visual Studio and click on "Open a project or solution".
 5. Navigate your way to where you extracted the ZIP file, double click on the folder "ST10256859_PROG7311_POE-master", and then select the file ending with ".sln", then click "Open".
+6. Once the project opens make sure the necessary NuGet packages are restored (Visual Studio will usually do this automatically).
+7. Configure your appsettings.json for the database connection string (if needed).
+8. Apply any pending migrations using Package Manager Console: type "Add-Migration InitialCreate", then hit enter, then type "Update-Database", then hit enter again.
-6. Once the project opens, click on the "Start" button at the top with a green play sign on it.
+9. After that click on the "Start" button at the top with a green play sign on it.
 The project should then start up and you'll see the application appear with the Home page for the Agri-Energy Connect Application.
-7. From there you can create your account as an employee and add farmer accounts or view farmer products.
+10. From there you can create your account as an employee and add farmer accounts or view farmer products.
 Or you can log in as a farmer, create product listings and view them on your farmer profile.
-8. Please Note!
-You do not need to download a seperate file for the database it should just run and work when you run the program.
+11. Please Note!
+I'm pretty sure you do not need to migrate the database database it should just run and work when you run the program.
+But if you do or you see no data from the database then follow steps 6 - 9.
 Also you can find all the dummy data for the application under ST10256859_PROG7311_POE-master\ST10256859_PROG7311_POE-master\ST10256859_PROG7311_POE\DataBase\AppDbContext.cs
-9. Enjoy!
+12. Enjoy!

 ## References